rcghpge/version-cv/README.md

 [![pages-build-deployment](https://github.com/rcghpge/version-cv/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/rcghpge/version-cv/actions/workflows/pages/pages-build-deployment)

 **version-cv** is a research-driven computer vision repository for mathematical problem solving, image recognition, symbolic diagram parsing, and deep learning for mathematical reasoning.
-It builds on research and development from `version-tab`, a project focused on mathematical language modeling and symbolic abstraction in tabular formats. `version-cv` builds from this for vision-based tasks with advanced deep learning methods.
+It builds on research and development from `version-tab`, a project focused on mathematical problem solving, symbolic reasoning, math-based vectorization, and large language model (LLM) development in tabular formats. `version-cv` builds from this for vision-based tasks.

 Research topics: